gobeyondidentity/developer-docs/docs/integration-guides/next-auth.md

 **Creating an API**:

 Continuing your API, use the `identityId` you generated above, create a credential binding job.
-A device enrollment email will be sent to you user's primary email address.
+A device enrollment email is sent to you user's primary email address.

 The `postBindingRedirectUri` is the URL that you would like the user to be redirected to after successfully binding a passkey.